disorderedmaterials/dissolve/docs/examples/water/step3.md

 ### HDO

 The HDO sample is a little different in respect of the isotopologue specification.
 In order to get the 50:50 mix we will basically add two isotopologues for the water species - one H<sub>2</sub>O and one D<sub>2</sub>O. Each will have the same relative weighting of 1.0.
+Importantly, we must also tell the module that the `HW` atom type is exchangeable - otherwise, the weighting of the intramolecular terms will be incorrect.

+> As a general rule, any alcoholic or amine hydrogen is exchangeable.
+{: .tip}

 > Change the name of the first [`NeutronSQ`](/modules/neutronsq) module to "HDO" {: .action .action_edit}